planetarysoftware/ISIS_TC/README.md

 agenda for the next TSC meeting.

 The ASC Management Team retains certain rights (especially legal considerations).
-If the TSC endorses a proposal, they will escalate to the ASC Management Team when required to do so.
+If the TSC endorses a proposal, they will escalate this proposal to the ASC Management Team when required to do so.

 In some cases, existing individual groups have the right to refuse changes to their charters.
-The TSC can not mandate existing working groups alter their charters.
+The TSC cannot mandate existing working groups alter their charters.
 If such a situation arises, the TSC may decide to revoke the group's charter.